 Is the minimum wage going up in New Jersey?

 New Jersey’s minimum wage was raised in 2019, making the Garden State the third-largest state to hike the minimum wage gradually to $15 per hour.
 The New Jersey minimum wage will increase $1 every year until 2024.

 Payroll processing trusted by thousands.

 Overtime work for non-salaried employees is required in New Jersey and must be paid as time and a half.
 However, employers are not obligated to pay overtime for weekends and holidays.

 Will New Jersey raise its minimum wage in 2023 and beyond?

 The New Jersey minimum wage will be set at $15 per hour for most employees by January 1, 2024.

 How should small business owners prepare for changes that are being made?

-- Increase prices: This is a great way to increase cash flow.
+Increase prices: This is a great way to increase cash flow.
 Customers are rarely happy with a price hike, but keep in mind that your competitors will be forced to do the same.
 Just make sure you keep track of trends and don’t raise prices too high.

-- Update tech: Consider automating certain aspects of the work (like payroll), and find ways to reduce production costs.
+Update tech: Consider automating certain aspects of the work and find ways to reduce production costs.
 Investing in small business payroll software can help free up your time and is simple enough that you can learn how to do payroll yourself.